willquill/vps-proxy/README.md

 You can also check the connection status in OPNsense under **VPN > WireGuard > Status**

+### Pocket ID

+To integrate the `traefik-oidc-auth` plugin with a Pocket ID OIDC client, see the plugin [documentation here](https://traefik-oidc-auth.sevensolutions.cc/docs/identity-providers/pocket-id).

+It's a little funky because you pass in the `TRAEFIK_OIDC_CLIENT_ID` GitHub secret to the Traefik docker service to be used within the middleware configuration.

+Then you use that in a new OIDC client configured in the Pocket ID, and when you click Save, it generates a secret for you.
+Copy and paste that into a new GitHub secret named `TRAEFIK_OIDC_CLIENT_SECRET` and pass that into the Traefik container (doesn't need to be passed into the Pocket ID container.)
+This means **running another GitHub workflow** to execute the Ansible playbook to populate the values in `.env` - or just manually populate the `.env` in the VPS and recreate the Traefik container.

 ## Development

 Use [nektos/act](https://github.com/nektos/act) to test GitHub Actions locally - big time saver!